-Introducing AppViewX AUTOMATION+, the intuitive network management, automation, and orchestration platform.
+Introducing AppViewX ADC+, the intuitive network management, automation, and orchestration platform.
 It provides real-time network monitoring, context-aware troubleshooting, auto-remediation, and self-servicing capabilities.
 All you have to do is log-in to the platform from wherever you are; you can monitor and manage applications across on-premise, multi-cloud, and hybrid environments and their underlying infrastructure (made up of devices from multiple vendors), from a single pane of control.

 How does automation make remote network management easy?
 Let’s say there’s a sudden surge in traffic to a particular application.
 To handle this surge, more instances of the application need to be available, or else end-users will experience slowness when they try accessing the application.
 Creating new instances entails spinning up VIPs.
 The network engineer need to log in to their IPAM system to get an available IP address, log in to the load balancer to spin-up the VIP, manually test the configuration, raise a change request ticket, get it approved, and finally push the configuration – a multi-step process that requires the engineers on-site and can easily take a day or two.

-With AUTOMATION+, the entire process is automated.
+With ADC+, the entire process is automated.
 All you have to do is build the workflow once with the drag-and-drop visual workflow studio; you can deploy it whenever you want, from wherever you are, with just a click.
 The orchestration engine does all the busywork and gives you the desired result, so you don’t have to be physically present to log in to each device individually, write lines of code, and manually execute the required tasks.